kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 | `unmatched_ground_truth` | Inferences that were not matched to a ground truth. |

 These columns are used to determine `True Postitives`, `False Positives`, and `False Negatives`.
+These results can be formated for upload with a similar process as above.
+This is done by adding the relavent list of bounding boxes to the `matched_inference`, `unmatched_inference`, and `unmatched_ground_truth` columns for each image.
+The results.csv created can be uploaded by opening the corresponding dataset from the [:kolena-dataset-16: Datasets](https://app.kolena.io/redirect/datasets) page and navigating to the Studio section.

 We have provided an [:kolena-widget-16: Object Detection (2D) ↗](https://github.com/kolenaIO/kolena/tree/trunk/examples/dataset/object_detection_2d)
 example that shows how to take raw results and perform bounding box matching to produce the values mentioned above.